South Florida’s Real Estate Market Red Hot A Year Into COVID Pandemic

 While the lush colors of sunny South Florida provide for a new landscape, Ticknor said it’s the job opportunities in Miami Dade and Broward Counties that tipped the scale.

-“The new tech scene and cybersecurity scene in South Florida, is something I work in, is definitely something I want to be a part,” Ticknor said.
+“The new tech scene and cybersecurity scene in South Florida, is something I work in, is definitely something I want to be a part of,” Ticknor said.
 “And of course getting away from the state income tax will be very nice.”

 Ticknor pays 6% income tax to the state of Virginia on top of other local taxes.
 Other places in the Northeast, like New York, pay more than that.
 Throw in COVID shutting down northern economies and 1,000 people moving to Florida every day, Ticknor said it created a housing crunch.